Overview

 Children who don't get enough vitamin D from these two sources can develop a deficiency:

-• Food.
-Fish oil, egg yolks and fatty fish such as salmon and mackerel contain vitamin D. Vitamin D has also been added to some foods and beverages, such as milk, cereal and some fruit juices.
+- Food.
+Fish oil, egg yolks and fatty fish such as salmon and mackerel contain vitamin D. Vitamin D also has been added to some foods and beverages, such as milk, cereal and some fruit juices.

 Problems with absorption

-• Inflammatory bowel disease
+- Inflammatory bowel disease.

 Risk factors